The First Lady (Faith Evans album): Commercial performance

-Despite the somewhat average commercial performance of the album's leading single, "Again," The First Lady peaked at number two on the Billboard 200, the official albums chart in the United States, on April 23, 2005.
+Despite the somewhat average commercial performance of the album's leading single, "Again," The First Lady debuted and peaked at number two on the Billboard 200, the official albums chart in the United States, on April 23, 2005.
 The album sold 157,000 units in its first week of release, falling just 8,000 copies short of the top slot and 50 Cent's The Massacre.
 Despite this, the album gave Evans her best sales figures of her career yet, marking both her highest-selling debut and best ever first-week sales.
 In addition, The First Lady became her first album to reach number-one on the Top R&B/Hip-Hop Albums chart, surpassing The Massacre.
 By the end of 2005, the album was certified gold by the Recording Industry Association of America (RIAA), and became the 158th best-selling album of that year in the US.